Data Centers in Ruse

 Energy availability in Ruse is characterized by stable regional pricing and a diverse generation profile.

 Average Cost Of Power: Industrial electricity is priced at €0.09/kWh as of August 2025.
 This rate is highly competitive within the European Union, benefiting from a national generation mix that includes 43% nuclear and 21% renewables.
-Lower energy costs directly translate to a more attractive total cost of ownership for colocation.
+Lower energy costs directly reduce the total cost of ownership for colocation.

 Power Grid Reliability: The local infrastructure is well-engineered, utilizing redundant feeds and multi-substation support to ensure consistent uptime.
 The grid benefits from the stability of the Bulgarian national transmission system, which remains a major energy exporter in the region.